-- (i) There are no known trends, events or uncertainties that will result in the Company's liquidity increasing or decreasing in a material way. - (ii) There were no events that will trigger direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation. - (iii) Likewise, there were no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Company with unconsolidated entities or other persons created during the reporting period. - (iv) There are no known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on the Company's revenues from continuing operations. - (v) There were no significant elements of income or loss that did not arise from continuing operations. - (vi) There are no seasonal aspects that may have a material effect on the financial condition of the Company.
+- (i) The risk of effects of further and extended period of pandemic and impact of component shortage and geopolitical issues after the reporting period may cause uncertainties that may impact the Company's liquidity.
+The Company is continuously monitoring its liquidity and solvency position. - (ii) There were no events that will trigger direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation. - (iii) Likewise, there were no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Company with unconsolidated entities or other persons created during the reporting period. - (iv) The effects of further and extended period of pandemic and impact of component shortage and geopolitical issues after the reporting period may pose risks and unfavorable impact to the Company but will not materially affect the Company's ability to continue as going concern. - (v) There were no significant elements of income or loss that did not arise from continuing operations. - (vi) There are no seasonal aspects that may have a material effect on the financial condition of the Company.